 - On the other hand, things that seem complex can be quite simple.
 A cool feature that seems complicated can be installed in a few minutes with a plugin, or a design change that looks like it could take hours can be completed in a few minutes.
 Occasionally one of my clients will ask me to add some design element to our list of tasks, noting that it will probably take a long time, so I should make it a low priority, and they’ll be surprised to learn that I can get it done pretty fast.
 That’s why you should check with your designer about all your ideas, even if you’re not sure whether they’re feasible.

 - Some of the bells and whistles that you want for your website will cost you extra.
-From premium themes to premium plugins, there are lots of ways to spend money on a website, from the embellishments that visitors experience to the functionality on the back-end of your site.
+From premium themes to premium plugins, there are lots of ways to spend money on a website.
 Often there’s a free option, and sometimes the bells and whistles are just an unnecessary cost that won’t impact your bottom line.
 For example, I often advise my clients to splurge on stock images, because top-notch imagery is eye-catching and looks professional, plus it can be used on the site, in graphics, and for marketing.
 Conversely, I sometimes advise against spending a bunch of money to launch an online store when the website doesn’t yet have enough traffic to support such an endeavor.

 Ideally, you’ll work with a designer or website manager who can explain these and other issues that arise during web design and development.
 Make sure you keep an open line of communication with the people who work on your website, and try to take a little time to understand the basics of how it all works.
 Use your resources wisely and keep the end goal in mind at all times.
 You’ll end up with a website that looks good and fulfills its purpose, which is to boost your business.

 Buzz Pro Studio provides website services to small businesses and independent professionals, specializing in website design and maintenance.
 For more information or to get a no-obligation quote, contact me.